How Does Commercial Waste Collection Work?

 Non-hazardous Waste

-Waste that is not harmful to human health or the environment
+Waste that is not harmful to human health or the environment.

-Each type of waste will require its own waste bins, and cross-contamination could once again see you facing a fine or prison time.
+Each type of waste will require its own bins, and cross-contamination could again see you facing a fine or prison time.
+The Government takes this very seriously; make sure you do as well.

 All businesses produce waste to some degree, and they all need to dispose of it properly.
 Disposing of waste also means handling all of the legal paperwork that comes along with it.